 A current account deficit on the balance of payments means an economy is importing more goods and services than it is exporting.
 To finance this current account deficit, they need a surplus on the financial/capital account.
 For many modern economies, a small current account deficit is not a problem.
 However, some developing economies have experienced a balance of payments crisis – where the large deficit has to be financed by borrowing, and this situation usually leads to a rapid devaluation of the currency.
 But, this devaluation increases the price of imports, reduces living standards and causes inflation.

 Exchange rate volatility

 In some cases, the exchange rate can cause economic problems.
 For example, countries in the Euro were not able to change the value of their currency against other Eurozone members.
 Because countries like Greece and Portugal had higher inflation rates, they became uncompetitive.
 Exports fell, and they developed a large current account deficit.
 The overvalued exchange rate caused a fall in economic growth.

 Poverty cycle.
-Some developing economies may be stuck in a poverty cycle.
-Low growth, and low saving ratios, lead to low levels of investment and therefore low economic growth.
-This low growth and poverty causes the low savings and investment to be continued.
+Some developing economies may be stuck in a poverty trap.
+Low growth and low saving ratios lead to low levels of investment and therefore low economic growth.
+This low growth and poverty cause the low savings and investment to be continued.

 Last updated: 10th July 2017, Tejvan Pettinger, www.economicshelp.org, Oxford, UK